camelia96/work-app/README.md

 ## Contributing
 This project is a work in progress, but contributions are welcome!
 Feel free to fork the repository, submit issues, or make pull requests.

-## Contributing
-This project is a work in progress, but contributions are welcome!
-Feel free to fork the repository, submit issues, or make pull requests.